Editorial Board, Fall 2014 – Spring 2015

 Joseph Harrington is the author of Things Come On (an amneoir) (Wesleyan 2011), a mixed-genre work relating the twinned narratives of the Watergate scandal and his mother’s cancer; it was a Rumpus Poetry Book Club selection.
 His creative work has appeared or is forthcoming in Bombay Gin, Hotel Amerika, Colorado Review, The Rumpus, 1913: a journal of forms, Tupelo Quarterly and Fact-Simile, among others.
 He is also the author of a critical study, Poetry and the Public.

-Readers: Rachel Brown, Ellen Diotte, Garrett Fiddler, Patrick Gabbard, Melissa Gilstrap, Jason Goodvin, Amanda Hemmingsen, Robert Knapp, Cam Lay, Adam Miller, Kate Nygren, Tyler David Sherman, Stefanie Torres
+Readers: Rachel Brown, Ellen Diotte, Garrett Fiddler, Patrick Gabbard, Melissa Gilstrap, Jason Goodvin, Amanda Hemmingsen, Robert Knapp, Adam Miller, Kate Nygren, Tyler David Sherman, Nathan Smith, Stefanie Torres